 Pen y Cymoedd Investments

-In 2019, Pen y Cymoedd Wind Farm Community Fund CIC (PyC CIC) was approached and worked with the owners and others to ensure Afan Lodge’s continued contribution to the prosperity of the Afan valley and wider communities.
+Following appropriate due diligence, PyC successfully agreed, with the owners and their bankers to purchase the business directly to maintain the facility as a key business in the valley.
+The decision was taken to enable Afan Lodge to realise its strategic potential, preserving local employment and allowing for future broader developments, for the benefit of all stakeholders.
 It is now a wholly-owned subsidiary business of PyC CIC which is managed and run on PYC CIC’s behalf by local staff – unleashing its potential to expand its offering in a variety of ways.
 PyC CIC has done this as part of its remit and mission to help stimulate and regenerate economic activity throughout the Fund’s area of benefit.

 This investment reflects the value PyC CIC places upon the need to secure quality visitor accommodation in the Afan Valley as a cornerstone of further economic development in the area.

+August 2020 saw the Lodge open again but with fewer visitors than usual due to further limitations and understandably, increased public caution.
+Winter of 2020 was due to be the busiest period, but further lockdowns and restrictions hampered this again.
+The decision was taken to close the lodge, temporarily, to safeguard it for the future amidst the likelihood of still further Covid restrictions.
 Unlike many other businesses within the industry, we not only survived but also, with the help of government schemes, retained our staff and continued to support them throughout the pandemic so that we would be able to reopen stronger and better.

 email@example.com / 01639 852500 / Afan Lodge, Afan Road, Duffryn Rhondda, SA13 3ES